 As of 2014-2015, there were a total of 2.1 million businesses in Australia.
 Among these businesses are those owned by Australians located across the world.
 From time to time, cash flow constraints may occur.
 Part of the remittances may be to pay workers, short-term debts, capital addition for new projects and so forth.

 Most Australians abroad run businesses or are in high-level employment.
 Some of the earnings they get are channelled back home into real estate investments, financial assets investments like shares and bonds or in structured savings accounts.

 According to the OECD Data released in 2015, Australian households are the most indebted globally.
 Most of the debt is in the form of car loans, house loans, and credit cards.
 Depending on the way the debt is structured, it may span years or even decades.
 Part of the money sent home could be for repaying such debts.

 Whether it is weddings, charity or festivities, many Australians want to be involved in activities back home and often send money to support family and friends.
 Depending on the frequency and budget sizes of the events, the amounts sent can be substantial.

 Before deciding how to send money to Australia, you have every reason to look out for a means of transfer that is cheaper, faster and convenient to the recipient.
 Money transfer service providers can give you these benefits and more.
 Here are some of the top reasons why your next transfer should be through an MTO.

 Australia is a mixed economy with the highest median wealth per adult.
 Their currency is stable, but the recent economic shakeups may change the landscape.
-The following are some of the factors you should look at before deciding on how to send money to Australia.
+The following are some of the factors you should look at before deciding on the best way to send money to Australia.